 What do volunteers do?

 Our volunteers enhance the service already provided by paid staff; they do not replace paid staff.
-We offer a wide variety of volunteering roles, ranging from volunteering in wards and clinical areas to supporting visitors coming into our hospitals.
+We offer a wide variety of volunteering roles, ranging from volunteering in wards and clinical areas to supporting visitors coming into the hospital.
 Take a look at our list of current volunteer opportunities to see if there's something that will suit you.
 The placement profiles available on this web site will also give you more information about the sorts of things that our volunteers do.
-We have a useful document that explains much of this which can be downloaded by clicking on the icon .

 Will I be interviewed?